 Defaults insults

-Below is a sample of /etc/sudoers file on my system showing defaults entries.
+Below is a sample of /etc/sudoers file on my system showing default entries.

-From the screenshot above, you can see that there are many other defaults defined such as send mail to root when each time a user enters a bad password, set a secure path, configure a custom sudo log file and more.
+From the screenshot above, you can see that there are many other defaults defined, such as sending mail to root each time a user enters a bad password, setting a secure path, configuring a custom sudo log file, and more.

 Save the file and close it.